Quantum-coherent mixtures of causal relations: Results

-Table~\ref{fig:ExampleCircuits} presents quantum circuits that realize causal relations between two qubits exemplifying each of the classes.
+Figure~4 presents quantum circuits that realize causal relations between two qubits exemplifying each of the classes.
 Here, $E$ denotes the system that mediates between $B$ and its common cause with $C$.
 System $F$ is introduced to make the gate $\mathcal{E}_{BF|DE}$ preserve dimensionality, but it is discarded afterwards.
+The initial state $\rho_{CE}$ in all cases is the maximally entangled state